anitamezzetti/covid_impact_stocks_volatility/README.md

-# The Impact of COVID-19 on Returns and Volatility:a case study of the United States, China, Switzerland andJapan
+# The Impact of COVID-19 on Returns and Volatility:a case study of the United States, China, Switzerland and Japan

 Analysis of the relationship between stock prices and developments of COVID cases.